Macrix/procontel.sdk/samples/WebEndpoints/README.md

 - Then add an endpoint to the channel or pool and run it.

 <div id='broadcasting-messages'/>

-## 5. Broadcasting messages using http request
+## 5. Accessing ProconTEL communication from ASP.NET Core Controller

-The web endpoint may allow you to communicate with other endpoints in the channel.
-An example of communication with other endpoints in the channel is presented below:
+The web endpoint may allow you to communicate with other ProconTEL endpoints.
+An example of communication with other ProconTEL endpoints is presented below:

 ![Additional Directory](./assets/CommunicationInChannel.png)